cesarecontini/expresso/README.md

 -   'expresso-machine' (alias 'em') command line interface to generate a brand new application express-app
 -   'expresso-machine-add-api-endpoints' (alias 'em-add-api-endpoints') cli to add extra endpoints to an existing project (api implementation, JWT protection and Sequelize models/migration/seeder files)
 -   'expresso-machine-add-sq-association' CLI (alias 'em-add-sq-association') to create an extra sql association between tables
+-   Generation of a number of jest/supertest files within the created app's /test/routers folder

 ### PRE-REQUISITES

-As expresso-machine dockerizes the generated expressjs app, it would be beneficial to have the **docker** and **docker-compose** commands installed in your machine.
+As expresso-machine dockerizes the generated expressjs app, it would be beneficial to have the **docker** and **docker-compose** cli commands installed in your machine.
 In windows environents when working with bash I suggest using Window's **Power Shell**

 ## em-machine CLI ( alias 'em')